Call for Nominations: 2019-2021 AFSA Governing Board

-Consider joining the next AFSA leadership team by running for a position on the 2017-2019 AFSA Governing Board.
+If so, consider joining the next AFSA leadership team by running for a position on the 2019-2021 AFSA Governing Board.

 ||Deadline for nominations